Sean Murphy Preview, Player Props: Braves vs. Nationals

-The Atlanta Braves, including Sean Murphy (.114 batting average in his past 10 games), take on starter Trevor Williams and the Washington Nationals at Truist Park, Friday at 7:20 PM ET.
+Sean Murphy, with a slugging percentage of .200 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Washington Nationals, with Joan Adon on the hill, September 30 at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Cubs.
+He had a hitless performance in his most recent game (0-for-4) against the Cubs.

 Sportsbook Promo Codes